Photovoltaics

 Special Considerations

 A photovoltaic system that will be connected to the utility grid must meet interconnection requirements of the local utility.
-Many states or localities have guidelines that require interconnection of many customer-owned power projects.
-Some guidelines limit the size of a project that can be interconnected, or place a grid-wide limit on the amount of capacity a utility must interconnect.
+Many states or localities have guidelines that limit the size of a project that can be interconnected, or place a grid-wide limit on the amount of capacity a utility must interconnect.
 Photovoltaic projects sometimes have different interconnection standards than other technologies, with the best resource being the local utility for the site.
 A federal agency should confirm early in the discussion with the utility if it can sign the utility interconnection agreement as there have been some cases where utility indemnification clauses prevented an agency from legally signing the agreement.

 The Database of State Incentives for Renewables & Efficiency (DSIRE) is a comprehensive source of information on state, local, utility, and federal incentives and policies that promote renewable energy and energy efficiency.